-- Choose from the different font or style options.
+- Choose from different font or style options.

 - Once done, save the file, and download your signature as an image.

-You can then insert the signature in a Word file by clicking on Pictures and selecting the file.
-Then, your e-signature is then available for your usage.
+You can insert the signature in a Word file by clicking on Pictures and selecting the file.
+Then your e-signature is then available for your usage.

-Signaturely gives users the freedom to add their e-signatures to any document—whether it’s in a PDF or a Word document.
-Additionally the e-signatures that users create can be used on documents opened on any Android device.
+Signaturely gives users the freedom to add their e-signatures to any document, whether in a PDF or a Word document.
+Additionally, the e-signatures that users create can be used on documents opened on any Android device.
 Lastly, Signaturely is free!
-Users can use the app for their private and legal documents, without incurring any fees.
+Users can use the app for their private and legal documents without incurring fees.